 The Remuneration Committee has responsibility for ensuring compliance with the Regulators' Remuneration Code and for approving disclosures included in this report in relation to remuneration.
-Further details are available within the Remuneration Committee Report on pages 28 to 31 of the Annual Report and Accounts.
+Further details are available within the Remuneration Committee Report on pages 30 to 34 of the Annual Report and Accounts.

-The Committee does not consult with the Society's Members on its Executive remuneration policy but takes into account feedback given by Members.
-The Committee has for a number of years invited Members to vote on the annual remuneration report and Members have always voted in favour.
-In 2014, the Society voluntarily elected to adopt some of the changes to remuneration reporting that apply to UK listed companies and one of the factors that the Committee took into consideration was the opportunity to give Members a chance to vote on the Society's remuneration policy.
-Members voted and gave their support (89.35% voted to approve the policy with 18,145 votes for, 2,163 against and 539 withheld) to the policy in April 2015 which took immediate effect.
-In accordance with the Code, the policy will be put forward for vote again in 2018.
-Member approval was given to the 31 December 2016 Directors' Remuneration Report (90.99% approval with 16,143 votes for, 1,599 against and 329 withheld) in April 2017.
+The Committee does not consult with the Society's Members on its Executive Remuneration Policy but takes into account feedback given by Members.
+The Committee has for a number of years, invited Members to vote on the annual remuneration report, and Members have always voted in favour.
+In 2014, the Society voluntarily elected to adopt some of the changes to remuneration reporting that apply to UK listed companies and one of the factors that the Committee took into consideration was the opportunity to give Members a chance to vote on the Society's Remuneration Policy.

+The Society's Remuneration Report and Policy was last voted on in April 2018.
+Member approval was given to the 31 December 2017 Directors' Remuneration Report (90.48% approval with 14,298 votes for, 1,504 against and 300 withheld).
+Member approval was given similarly to the Directors' Remuneration Policy (89.83% approval with 14,175 votes for, 1,605 against and 323 withheld).